ericgarciaresearch/noaa_sedna/midori2.md

 ```
 # parent dir
 /share/all/midori2_database

 # sub-databases
 /share/all/midori2_database/2024-10-13_customblast_sp_uniq_COI/
 ```
+*if you add addintional databases please add them to the list above*

 ---

 ## Setting up the [MIDORI2 database](https://www.reference-midori.info/)

 NCBI GenBank databases are known to have various problems such as erroneous identification of organisms, potential lack of sequence curation, ets.
 This is where Midori2 can help.

 [**Midori2**](https://www.reference-midori.info/) is a set of publicly accessable, already curated mitochondrial marker or amino acid databases (from NCBI GenBank) that get updated every few months and are useful for metabarcoding analyses.
-In addition, these databases have also pre-formatted to fit many common metabarcoding pipelines, and raw sequences are also available if your desired formatt is not included.
+In addition, these databases have also pre-formatted to fit many common metabarcoding pipelines, and raw sequences are also available if your desired format is not included.

 Key features:

 	* Public (easily downloaded ith wget or other protocols)
 	* Updated every few months
 	* Already curated mtDNA databases from NCBI